wuwushrek/DaTaReachControl/README.md

-# DaTaReachControl
-Data-Driven Reachability Analysis and Control of Unknown Smooth systems based on Taylor Models
+# Data-Driven Reachability Analysis and Control of Unknown Smooth systems based on Taylor Models